 The Office of Budgeting, Financial Planning, & Analysis has as its mission to develop, operate, and support quality processes for budget development, budget control, and financial analysis.
 We strive to provide outstanding customer service driven by quality principles in pursuit of excellence.

-We turned off notifications for over-expended budgeted salary lines at the beginning of Fiscal Year 2014.
-Now that salary changes are loaded in SAP and corresponding budgets have been completed, we are turning the over-budget notifications back on.
+We turned off notifications for over-expended budgeted salary lines during Winter Break.
+Now that we are preparing for the start of the Spring 2014 semester, we are turning the over-budget notifications back on.

 The traveler or their travel assistant submits a travel request through the save-and-send-for-approval function.
 TRAVELTracks will check budget and activate workflow, with the first step in the workflow directed to the account manager.
 At the time the request was saved a statistical encumbrance is created.
 A statistical encumbrance does not actually consume any budget.
 However, the travel amount will be reflected in the B2A report AND the Budget Balance report.
 Since the encumbrance is statistical, the system balance will be greater than the B2A balance by the amount of the statistical encumbrance.
 And, because the budget is actually still available, other offices (such as payroll, purchasing, AP, accounting-IDTs, etc.) could post to the account and consume the budget “statistically set aside” for the travel request.
 The Travel Office is the last step in the travel approval workflow, so there is a chance that when they go to approve a request, they will get an overbudget notification.
 Travel Office staff will coordinate with Budget Office staff when this occurs.
 The Budget Office staff may contact departments to resolve budgeting issues.